 If you want to know what chefs eat on their days off, it’s usually one of two things: Tacos or ramen.
 Not Top Ramen, natch, but serious Japanese ramen made with real miso, 6-minute eggs, char siu pork belly and, most importantly, good noodles.
 Otherwise, you might was well eat Top Ramen, or better yet, a taco.
 And, chefs will tell you that salty, fatty, umami bowls taking the food scene by storm are an ultimate comfort/hangover food that even when they’re not great, are still pretty good.

-Miso Good Ramen, which opened recently in downtown Santa Rosa, is exactly that.
+Miso Good Ramen, in downtown Santa Rosa, is exactly that.
 Really good, exceedingly slurp-able, ramen bowls we’ve tried on several occasions — and continue to crave.
 Of course, a serious discussion of the many styles, virtues and classifications of ramen (it’s sort of like regional barbecue in that everyone has an opinion) is outside the scope of this column, but here’s what we can tell you…

 Best bets: Surprise, it’s the Miso Butter Veggie ($12)!
 Though we’re pork lovers through and through, the veggie-centric ramen made with fermented soybean broth and piled with okra, corn, sprouts, mushrooms, and garlic seaweed, gets a bit o’ butter making it over the top delish.